-For the period beginning January 1, 2014, and ending December 31, 2014, Howard Community College (HCC) in a partnership with Howard County Detention Center (HCDC) supplied and provided funding for one Adult Basic Education instructor who provided classroom instruction for both male and female inmates who indicated that they did not have a high school diploma.
+For the period beginning, and ending, Howard Community College (HCC) in a partnership with Howard County Detention Center(HCDC) supplied and provided funding for one Adult Basic Education instructor who provided classroom instruction for both male and female inmates who indicated that they did not have a high school diploma.
 Instruction was also provided for some who have diplomas but demonstrated that they would benefit from basic skills instruction.
-The Detention Center provided classroom space, computers, student supplies, and shared the cost of textbooks with HCC.
-The Detention Center also funded the cost of ten hours spent by the classroom teacher for recruitment of new students for each new session.
+The Detention Center provided classroom space, computers, and student supplies.